 A frog is crossing a river.
-The river is divided into x units and at each unit there may or may not exist a stone.
+The river is divided into some number of units, and at each unit, there may or may not exist a stone.
 The frog can jump on a stone, but it must not jump into the water.

-[0,1,3,5,6,8,12,17] There are a total of 8 stones.
-The first stone at the 0th unit, second stone at the 1st unit, third stone at the 3rd unit, and so on...
-The last stone at the 17th unit.
-Return true.
-The frog can jump to the last stone by jumping 1 unit to the 2nd stone, then 2 units to the 3rd stone, then 2 units to the 4th stone, then 3 units to the 6th stone, 4 units to the 7th stone, and 5 units to the 8th stone.
+Input: stones = [0,1,3,5,6,8,12,17] Output: true Explanation: The frog can jump to the last stone by jumping 1 unit to the 2nd stone, then 2 units to the 3rd stone, then 2 units to the 4th stone, then 3 units to the 6th stone, 4 units to the 7th stone, and 5 units to the 8th stone.

 Input: stones = [0,1,2,3,4,8,9,11] Output: false Explanation: There is no way to jump to the last stone as the gap between the 5th and 6th stone is too large.

 stonesis sorted in a strictly increasing order.